365CSI/iCSR/readme.md

 * Help people get started with CSR development in 5 minutes
 (including installing the [**Cisar Chrome plugin**](https://chrome.google.com/webstore/detail/cisar/nifbdojdggkboiifaklkamfpjcmgafpo?hl=en))
 * Learn CSR (SharePoint JavaScript) development by disecting the [iCSR.js](https://github.com/365CSI/iCSR/blob/master/iCSR.js) source code.
+* No dependencies at all on jQuery, Angular, Bootstrap or **any** other .JS and .CSS files

 ## Installation